It’s now just over a year that we’ve been living through the coronavirus pandemic; the…

 A recent study done by HP uncovers the threats to security that exist within IoT technologies that need to be improved over time, before their implementation.

-The 2014 HP Internet of Things Research Study looked into the 10 most popular devices in some of the most common IoT niches (such as TVs and home alarms).
+An HP Internet of Things study looked into the 10 most popular devices in some of the most common IoT niches (such as TVs and home alarms).
 Of their findings we found the following to be the most interesting:

 - They found that an astounding 90% of these devices collected at least 1 piece of personal information.